 Amyr Rocha Lima, MSc FPFS CFP® is a partner at Holland Hahn & Wills LLP - a financial planning and wealth management firm based in Kingston upon Thames.
 In 2019, Amyr was named one of the UK’s Top 35 NextGen Financial Planners.
 He specialises in retirement planning for successful business owners and senior professionals, serving clients in London and the South East of England.

-30 years working in financial services with 15 years as CEO.
-A clear focus on strategy, operations and business development in regulated businesses, coupled with a track record of successful business restructuring, integration and transformation.
-To ensure the customer is at the heart of the business and to provide the platform for growth.
+32 years working in financial services with 19 years as CEO.
+A clear focus on strategy, operations and business development in regulated businesses.
+Coupled with a track record of successful business restructuring, integration and transformation, to provide businesses with the platform for future growth.

 A leadership, style designed to inspire and motivate employees, coupled with an emphasis on team building, to support, encourage and challenge people to excel.